 Welcome to SSA Libraries!

-The mission of Shady Side's three school libraries reflects the philosophy of the Academy.
+The mission of Shady Side's four school libraries reflects the philosophy of the Academy.
 Each school has a full-time librarian who promotes the enjoyment of literature, develops a collection of diverse information and ideas, provides instruction in the use, selection and retrieval of information and provides students with equal access to resources.

 The Junior School library’s primary mission is to nurture a love of books and reading while supporting the classroom curriculum, especially in language arts and social studies.
 Helping all students to find quality books to love, which fit their interests and abilities, is the focus of the library.
 The library provides this support through a variety of grade-specific approaches, from interactive story times for our youngest students to the close reading and deeper thinking of Reading Workshop in the older grades.
 Research skills are built across all grades through library lessons and collaborative projects with classroom teachers.

 All students in grades PK-5 have scheduled library times for library lessons, literature promotion, book selection and borrowing.
 Events such as author and illustrator visits, the annual book fair, and other special literary events enrich the library curriculum.

 The Junior School library provides a multitude of fiction and nonfiction titles for students to borrow.
 The online databases are age-appropriate and engaging.
 Technology is used to augment learning through use of the iPads and laptops when appropriate.
 Student time in the library is balanced between structured class time and independent borrowing.
 As students grow towards independence, our librarian provides guidance and readers’ advisory to help them on this journey.
 The wonderful work of growing readers relies on the partnership of student, family, teachers and the librarian.